d3vgru/nodetsam/README.md

     npm install -g quasar-cli vue-cli

-For both client and instance dev, `loopback-cli` may be helpful:
+For both client and instance dev, `loopback-cli` may be helpful

     npm install -g loopback-cli

-To start a dev server and launch a dev client in a window:

-    npm run dev

 ## Running

-First go into `client/reference` and run:
+First go into `client/reference` and run

     yarn install

+To run the client without the server then

+    quasar dev

+To start a dev server and launch a dev client in a window, from the project root run

+    npm run dev

+## Building

-To build the client in `client/reference/dist` just:
+To build the client in `client/reference/dist` just go to `client/reference` and

-    npm run build
+    quasar build

-If you build the client, you can go back to the root and:
+If you build the client, you can go back to the project root and

     npm start

 Point your browser at `http://localhost:3001` which is served by the LoopBack instance.
 This is useful if you don't plan to do any work on the client side.
-Note if you update anything in the `common` folder, you will need to rebuild the client.
+Note: if you update anything in the `common` folder, such as the data model, you will need to rebuild the client.

-If you did not build the client, you can instead:

-    npm run dev

-This will open the client in a browser after starting the server.

 ## Overview (TODO: refactor)